 Psychological Assessments

-The Delton Glebe Counselling Centre offers Psychoeducational and Psychodiagnostic Assessments conducted by a Registered Clinical Psychologist.
+The Delton Glebe Counselling Centre offers Psychoeducational and Psychodiagnostic Assessments conducted by team of Registered Clinical Psychologists.

-The Glebe is currently scheduling psychosocial, developmental, educational, and behavioural assessments for individuals from the ages of 5 to 25.
+The Glebe is currently scheduling a variety of assessments (psychosocial, developmental, educational, behavioral, forensic, complex, and others) for individuals of all ages.
 Fees range from $3500 to $4700 depending on the assessment required.
-Assessments provide a comprehensive evaluation of cognitive abilities, learning styles, and academic performance and are often required for students seeking accommodations.
-They can identify or clarify diagnosis including ADHD (Attention-Deficit/Hyperactivity Disorder), OCD (Obsessive Compulsive Disorder), PTSD (Post Traumatic Stress Disorder), autism and more.
+Assessments among other things can provide a comprehensive evaluation of cognitive abilities, learning styles, and academic performance and are often required for students seeking accommodations.
+They can identify or clarify diagnosis including ADHD (Attention-Deficit/Hyperactivity Disorder), OCD (Obsessive Compulsive Disorder), PTSD (Post Traumatic Stress Disorder), ASD (Autism Spectrum Disorder) and many more.

 For more information, or to schedule an initial conversation regarding our process, waitlist and pricing, please contact the Glebe Centre at 226-898-4016 and ask to speak with Elma Plant, or email Elma at glebecentre@wlu.ca.